-Ketamine has been around since the 1960s as a painkiller for use during surgery or trauma treatment.
+Ketamine has been around since the 1960s where it was used exclusively as a surgical anesthetic.

-Even more recently, ketamine has been shown to offer a unique mechanism for treating depression.
-It’s unlike anything we’ve ever seen before.
+Even more recently, ketamine has been shown to offer a unique mechanism for treating depression — unlike anything we’ve ever seen before.

 In this article, we’ll cover everything you need to know about ketamine.
 How it works, what the basic dosages are for each level of effects, and more.